 SUBJECT: Eastside Water System Concerns

 This is a follow up to our January 10, 2021 meeting during which we discussed the issues relative to the County’s Eastside Water System and the maintenance the City of Muskegon (“City”) performs on the County’s Northside and Eastside Water Systems.
 You requested, and I agreed to outline the County’s issues and suggest potential solutions for discussion purposes.
 The intent of this communication is to make sure we both understand the issues so further discussions are productive.

+Key concerns that need to be addressed include:

+The current rate structure results in Customer Communities paying for in-City customer costs

+The 25% surcharge applied to Customer Communities is excessively burdensome and without clear justification

+Maintenance services provided by the City at full cost to the County are critical to County operations and should not be eliminated

+The County, particularly its Eastside System, is obligated to pay for a substantially disproportionate share of water loss

+Despite contractual agreements to provide water at operational head levels to Customer Communities, the County receives water for its Eastside System at zero head and must pay capital and operating expenses to boost pressure to operational levels, including water provided to the City’s customers in the industrial park and to the WMRWA system

+The Channel Crossing will present new challenges and opportunities for both the County and the City, including provision of water to North Muskegon.
+It is in the best interest of all parties to proactively address these issues prior to the Channel Crossing becoming fully operational

 Background